 The ABI includes similar technologies as the cochlear implant, though as opposed to electrical stimulus applied to stimulate the cochlea, it’s instead designed to stimulate the brain stem within a recipient.

-ABI patients have only an perception of sound, with their aids to hearing, in conversation and music is merely a beat.
+ABI patients have only an perception of sound in conversation and music is merely a beat.